AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-06-0.md

 ## Known Issues

-Adobe has identified the following known issues for the 2025.06.0 release:
+Adobe has identified the following known issue for the 2025.06.0 release:

-- With the **Tags View** off, any text typed after a `codeblock` after pressing the downward arrow key is moving the text into a new `p` element, instead of continuing inline after the code block.
-(GUIDES-29083)
-- When using the **Find and Replace** option, after applying the **Replace Single Occurrence** operation on a file for the first instance, no further actions can be performed on the remaining files.
+- When using the **Find and Replace** option, after applying the **Replace Single Occurrence** operation on a file, no further actions can be performed in the **Find and Replace** panel.
 (GUIDES-28930)

+Adobe has identified the following known issues with a workaround:

-- In a folder profile, when an already indexed asset is deleted from the UI, the corresponding indexed path is not removed, and an attempt to re-index fails with an error message.
++++In a folder profile, when an already indexed asset is deleted from the UI, the corresponding indexed path is not removed, and an attempt to re-index fails with an error message.
 (GUIDES-29147)
+***Workaround:*** You must remove the obsolete path that no longer exists from the Guides before initiating re-indexing.

++++

-- If a map contains cyclic dependencies and the user opens the Map Preview, the Source, Author, and Layout views become inaccessible until the page is refreshed.
++++If a map contains cyclic dependencies and you open the Map Preview, the Source, Author, and Layout views become inaccessible until the page is refreshed.
 (GUIDES-28334)
+***Workaround:*** You must refresh the page to restore access to these views.

++++